Support The Crespogram

 It should be no surprise therefore, that he'd screw the folks of Little Haiti with the same degree of arrogance that he's tried to do with the residents of the West Grove.

-To underscore what is at stake with the approval of the proposed Magic City Innovation District, I have posted below another letter from Deborah Stander a resident of Palm Grove, a neighborhood bordering this new project that will be impacted negatively by this project - I published a previous letter she wrote on April 21st - where she has gone into great detail exposing just how bad this deal is for the city, for the residents of Little Haiti, and for the future of affordable housing in Miami.
+To underscore what is at stake with the approval of the proposed Magic City Innovation District, I have posted below another letter from Deborah Stander a resident of Palm Grove, a neighborhood bordering this new project that will be impacted negatively by this project - - where she has gone into great detail exposing just how bad this deal is for the city, for the residents of Little Haiti, and for the future of affordable housing in Miami.

 I have no expectation that Russell, or any of the other commissioners will act any differently when this ordinance comes up for a 2nd vote later this month regardless of what arguments are raised, but the one thing they won't be able to do after reading this letter is claim that they had no knowledge that a vote for this project in the format created by Commissioner Hardemon is just an outright screwing of a lot of people who don't serve it.